-During fiscal year 2016 substantial progress was made on various capital projects, including, but not limited to, the opening of the Center for the Sciences.
-In an effort to continue this momentum into fiscal year 2017, the University is expected to move forward on other major capital projects, including the renovations of Whitt and Reed/Curie Halls.
-The new academic building for the College of Humanities and Behavioral Sciences opened in fall 2016 and Is the largest academic building on campus.
+During fiscal year 2017, substantial progress was made on various capital projects; including, but not limited to, the opening of the new academic building for the College of Humanities and Behavioral Sciences, which is now the largest academic building on campus.
+Substantial capital renovations were also completed to Muse and Whitt Halls.
+In an effort to continue this momentum into fiscal year 2018, the University is expected to move forward on other major capital projects including the renovations of Reed and Curie Halls.

 In the coming years, Radford University will continue to demonstrate sound judgment in use of its financial resources and explore innovative strategies for continuous improvement.
 Future planning efforts have positioned the University to respond immediately to changing economic conditions and will allow the institution to emerge even stronger.
-Admission applications and student interest in the University continue to be robust in producing a reliable source of enrollment while maintaining a continued focus on student quality.
-The impact of these planning efforts demonstrates the University's focus on the future and its ability to respond to unforeseen challenges by continuing to evaluate programmatic costs, identify efficiencies in operations and prioritize the most critical needs in establishing and monitoring its operational finances.
+Admission applications and student interest in the University continues to be robust in producing a reliable source of enrollment while maintaining a continued focus on student quality.
+The impact of these planning efforts demonstrates the University's focus on the future and its ability to respond to unforeseen challenges by continuing to evaluate programmatic costs, identify efficiencies in operations and prioritize the most critical of needs in establishing and monitoring its operational finances.